Imari and Arita Pottery Traditional Industry Hall Renewal

 Customer's voice

-We believe that the spatial concept design and displays presentation effects of NOMURA Co.,Ltd. Ltd. are as follows:
+We believe the spatial concept design and displays presentation effects of NOMURA Co.,Ltd. Ltd. are as follows:

-1. Reconstructing history: By organizing information about the techniques and history that had been cultivated as a Nabeshima domain kiln, we were able to clearly convey to visitors the value of the production area (Okawauchiyama).
+① Reconstructing History: We were able to organize information on the techniques and history cultivated as a Nabeshima domain kiln and clearly convey the value of the production area (Okawachi-yama) to visitors.

 project member